Whataburger breaks ground on first location in Kansas City, Kansas

-KANSAS CITY, Kan. — Whataburger has opened two locations in Kansas City in the past month.
+KANSAS CITY, Kan.
+(WDAF)– Whataburger has opened two locations in Kansas City in the past month.

 Patrick Mahomes was the catalyst for the fast-food chain’s interest in the metro.
 Thursday, he’s finally getting one of his own.